Stay informed with the latest news and updates delivered to your inbox.

 All complaints will be logged in our central system, including key dates, actions taken and outcomes.

-Complaint data is reviewed regularly by LUNA’s Senior Management Team to identify patterns, trends and opportunities to improve our service.
+Complaint data is reviewed regularly by Luna’s Senior Management Team to identify patterns, trends and opportunities to improve our service.

 A summary of complaints and lessons learned may also be used to inform team training and operational improvements.